-Come discover the many different habitats of the Kingston waterfront!
+Come discover the many different habitats of the Kingston waterfront and the birds that live there!
 Campers will explore various habitats, from forested to riparian to the estuary watershed of the Hudson itself.
 We will explore what makes a good home for different creatures, from the thousands of species that may call a single oak tree home, down to a tiny caddisfly larva that gathers trash from stream beds to make its house.
+Campers will also learn to identify common birds by sight and song while exploring different avian habitats.
+We'll learn why birds come in so many shapes, colors and patterns, and how to guess what a bird eats by its beak alone.
 Campers will even get to try their hands at nest building, gaining appreciation for the skill of animal architects.

 Who is camp for?

-Camp Chicory will welcome up to 12 campers aged 6-10 each week, and is open to children with any level of experience--including none--in outdoor exploration.
+Camp Chicory will welcome up to 9 campers aged 6-10 each week, and is open to children with any level of experience--including none--in outdoor exploration.
+All that is needed is curiosity and attention.
 For younger campers, bear in mind we will be doing a fair amount of walking/hiking (up to 2 miles over the course of the day) in a variety of weather conditions.
 For older campers, leadership opportunities will be available, as well as time to explore their independent interests more deeply.